lsc-sde/lsc-sde/docs/Secure-Data-Environment/External-Access-6.md

 ---
-title: External Access
+title: External Access - Option 6
 layout: page
+nav_exclude: true
 ---

-# External Access - Option 5
+# External Access - Option 6
 As many of our research partners are universities and other organisations outside of the NHS it is likely that some of the users will not have a connection into the private network where the LSC SDE is hosted.
 As a result we need to provide secure access to the platform for external users.

 ## Requirements